ABSOLUTE ZERO

 Chris is also a comedian who is able to skillfully imitate Madiba, Satchmo and the trumpet, perfectly and hilariously accompanied to music or as a “special guest” speaker to add humour and lightness to corporate presentations.

-CHRIS TOKALON – SOUND JOURNEY
+IN MEMORY OF CHRIS TOKALON – SOUND JOURNEY

 Famous South African musician Chris Tokalon offers a fun-filled and inspiring alternative to conventional corporate teambuilding events, his is a humorous and/or holistic approach to the often-overlooked aspect of corporate wellbeing.